MobyDickDick/TinyLanguage/README.md

 ### Interactive REPL
 - Tab completion covers keywords, stdlib names, and bindings defined in the current session.
 Completion works even without the native `readline` library.
 - History is kept in memory and can be replayed via arrow keys or a simple reverse search (`Ctrl + R`).
 On exit it is persisted to `~/.tiny_language_history` when possible.
+- Syntax highlighting is available when [`pygments`](https://pygments.org/) is installed and the REPL is running on a TTY.
+Set `TINYL_REPL_HIGHLIGHT=0` to disable coloring for copy/paste workflows.

 Additional examples and expected diagnostics live in `tests/test_tiny_language.py` and the programs above.